mermaid-js/mermaid/README.md

 Together we could continue the work with things like:
 * port the code to es6
-* improved support for webpack
-* modernizing the build
 * adding more typers of diagrams like mindmaps, ert digrams etc
 * improving existing diagrams